 Gastroesophageal Reflux Disease (GERD), or reflux disease, is a very common disease of the digestive system.
 It is caused by a weak lower esophageal sphincter, or LES.
 The LES is a ring of muscle that connects the esophagus to the stomach.
 It acts as a gatekeeper, opening to allow food to pass into the stomach and then closing to prevent the contents of the stomach (food, acid, and other secretions) from backflowing, or refluxing, into the esophagus.
 Because the lining of the esophagus is easily irritated by the contents of the stomach, acid reflux causes heartburn and other symptoms of GERD.

-GERD or acid reflux disease is a serious and progressive disease, but it’s also misunderstood.
+At RefluxMD we hear this question several times a week; what is acid reflux?
+Acid reflux, also known as GERD, is a serious and potentially progressive disease, but it’s also misunderstood.
 This article debunks the most common reflux myths and fills you in on what you really need to know.
-We’ve all experienced heartburn, that burning sensation in the chest and the feeling of fullness that often results when we eat too […]
+We’ve all experienced heartburn, that burning […]

 What is a esophageal manometry test?
 An esophageal manometry test is a test used to evaluate the function of the esophagus and the lower esophageal sphincter (LES).
 It must be well understood that this is not a specific test for GERD.
 Rather, as function is assessed, your physician may see changes that are consistent with […]